refinerycms-contrib/refinerycms-elasticsearch/README.md

 rake db:seed
 ````

+The gem doesn't have migrations since it does not change your database.
+It will however create a search page at the link `/search` which will perform the search and display results.

 ## Configuration

 The generator will place an initializer into you apps `config/initializers` directory.
-It will provide examples for what can be set from the configuration, as well as default values.
+It will provide examples for what can be configured, as well as default values.

 ````
 Refinery::Elasticsearch.configure do |config|